 A simply wonderful early Rolex Precision gentleman’s dress watch.
 A stunning watch in every regard with a beautiful original unrestored dial, wonderful movement and an exceptional 9ct yellow gold case.
-The dial is particularly attractive, characterised by ‘1 – 12’ standard Arabic hour indices on an silver-white dial which has next to no signs of aging.
+The dial is particularly attractive, characterised by ‘1 – 12’ standard Arabic hour indices on an silver-white dial which has next to no signs of ageing.

 This is a very clean and well cared for example which has undergone some very light and gentle polishing to bring it back to the almost new condition you see here.
-The watch also carries a high grade Cal.1200 hand-wound movement, which is in spectacular condition.
+The watch also carries a high grade Cal.1210 hand-wound movement, which is in spectacular condition.